lhr-solar/BPS/Docs/source/Software/BSP.rst

 Purpose
     The purpose of this timer is to make sure that the BPS has not stalled while running.
-If we are in the Bare-Metal version of our code, that means it is stuck in a loop somewhere and is not able to check the data given to it.
-If we are in the RTOS version of our code, that means it is stuck in a thread (in deadlock).
+If we are in the Bare-Metal version of our code, that means the BPS is stuck in a loop somewhere and is not able to check the data given to it.
+If we are in the RTOS version of our code, that means the BPS is stuck in a thread (in deadlock).
 Usage
     First you must initialize and start the timer by calling ``BSP_WDTimer_Init()`` and